Scholars’ Spotlight: The Legacy of Irving Thalberg

 Thalberg and Mayer set for themselves an extremely ambitious goal: to turn out a full-length motion picture every week.
 That added up to an astonishing 52 movies per year.
 To accomplish this, they began to hire filmmakers and craftsmen at an accelerated rate.
 This precipitated a major building boom in Culver City, the home of MGM Studios.
 It was the beginning of the greatest film empire ever known.

 Among the pictures that Thalberg oversaw during those first years of MGM were several that represented the pinnacle of achievement in silent cinema.
-One was Ben Hur: A Tale of the Christ (1925) which had been filming in Italy for months.
+One was Ben Hur: A Tale of the Christ (1925) which had been filmed in Italy for months.

 Thalberg brought the out-of-control production back to Culver City and successfully brought it to closure.
 But not before the associated stress brought on the first of several major heart attacks.
 Despite the doctor’s orders, the young man climbed out of bed to attend the premiere of the picture, which was met with almost universal acclaim.